 Fall in the Volcanoes Region

-Exploring the trails in the region may also afford you the fortune of seeing some of the area’s wildlife and migratory populations.
-The Cispus River in Gifford National Forest is home to an incredible number of species, with many hikes and accessible options by which to view them.
-Down on the water is considered the “last unspoiled major estuary in Puget Sound” — the Nisqually River Delta.
-Billy Frank Jr. Nisqually National Wildlife Refuge is famous for hosting 275 migratory birds that use the refuge for feeding, wintering, and breeding.
-A Biking Beyond excursion will take you past many neighborhood ponds and waterways full of wildlife adapting to the cooler fall weather in our own backyards.
-Be sure to pack a sweater and a pair of binoculars while you are out exploring; these days of sunshine are getting rapidly shorter!
+Hit the trails in the Volcanoes Region to see the area’s wildlife.
+The Cispus River in Gifford Pinchot National Forest is home to an incredible number of species.
+You can easily view them from many trails.
+To the northwest, you’ll find what’s considered the “last unspoiled major estuary in Puget Sound” — the Nisqually River Delta.
+Birders will love the Billy Frank Jr. Nisqually National Wildlife Refuge, which is famous for hosting 275 migratory birds that use the refuge for feeding, wintering and breeding.